seliminator/PalSchema/website/docs/gettingstarted.md

 ![Visual Studio Code necessary checkboxes](assets/vscode_install.png)

-* [UE4SS Experimental](https://github.com/UE4SS-RE/RE-UE4SS/releases/download/experimental/UE4SS_v3.0.1-253-g154f502.zip) - You'll want to get the linked version rather than the latest one to make sure there's no compatibility issues with PalSchema.
+* [UE4SS Palworld](https://github.com/Okaetsu/RE-UE4SS/releases/tag/experimental-palworld) - You'll want to get the linked version rather than the latest one because Palworld did some engine modifications which now requires a `MemberVariableLayout.ini` with UE4SS.
+If you don't get the linked version you will experience crashes with certain mods and PalSchema is one of them.
+See issue [here](https://github.com/UE4SS-RE/RE-UE4SS/issues/802).
 UE4SS is required as PalSchema relies on it.

 * [FModel](https://fmodel.app/) - Very useful for exploring Palworld files in general, you'll want this for referencing different data tables in the game.
 Setup guide for FModel can be found [here](https://pwmodding.wiki/docs/asset-swapping/StartingOut).
 You only need to do what's on the linked `Starting Out` page.
 You can skip the 2D, 3D asset related stuff.